yozaner1324/PCC-Functions/README.md

 ### Other Ways to Use Spring

 The above method is the most convenient and least limited way to use Spring on a PCC server, however, there are other ways.
-The below sections are here for the sake of completeness and can be used if for some reason the above method does not meet your use case.
+The below sections are effectively made obsolete by the above method but may still be of use in some cases.
 Not using the recommended method has at least one major drawback; Autowiring is not supported.

 #### Using a Spring Utility

 The simplest Spring use case is to use some utility class from Spring that does not require an `ApplicationContext`.
-This can be done easily as long as the utility you want is part of a dependency on PCCs classpath.
-All you have to do is use the utility as you normally would, and when building your jar, do not embed your dependencies if they are already on the classpath of the PCC server.
+This can be done easily as long as the utility you want is part of a dependency on PCC's classpath.
+All you have to do is use the utility as you normally would, and when building your jar, do not embed dependencies already on the classpath of the PCC server.
 If the utility you want to use comes from a Spring library not present on PCC, such as SpringUtils from the Spring Data GemFire project, you may still use it, but you will need to pack the necessary dependency into your jar.

-#### Starting an ApplicationContext
+#### Starting a Spring ApplicationContext

 A more interesting use case is to create an `ApplicationContext` and define beans.
 To do this, annotate your function class (or whatever class you want to act as your configuration) with `@Configuration` and create your context in the